dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Importing DJI SDK and UILibrary with AAR file
+## Importing Maven Dependency

-**1**.
 Now, create a new project in Android Studio, open Android Studio and select **File -> New -> New Project** to create a new project, named 'MediaManagerDemo'.
 Enter the company domain and package name (Here we use "com.dji.mediaManagerDemo") you want and press Next.
 Set the minimum SDK version as `API 19: Android 4.4 (KitKat)` for "Phone and Tablet" and press Next.
 Then select "Empty Activity" and press Next.
 Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", press "Finish" to create the project.

-**2**.
-Next, download the **dji-sdk.aar** and **dji-uilibrary.aar** files from this [Github link](https://github.com/dji-sdk/Mobile-UILibrary-Android/blob/master/libs/).
-And check the [Importing DJI SDK and UILibrary](http://developer.dji.com/mobile-sdk/documentation/android-tutorials/UILibraryDemo.html#importing-dji-sdk-and-uilibrary) tutorial to import the DJI Android SDK and UI Library to your Android Studio project.
+In our previous tutorial [Importing and Activating DJI SDK in Android Studio Project](../application-development-workflow/workflow-integrate.html#Android-Studio-Project-Integration), you have learned how to import the Android SDK Maven Dependency and activate your application.
+If you haven't read that previously, please take a look at it and implement the related features.
+Once you've done that, continue to implement the next features.

 ## Implementing the UI of Application